 Accepting a Settlement Offer from the Adjuster

 When you are recovering from a personal injury, medical bills should be the last thing on your mind.
 However, inevitably, the medical bills will start coming in.
-So who pays?

 It is tempting to take the first settlement the insurance company offers you.
 Especially when medical bills are piling up.
 Insurance companies will often make low-ball offers within a matter of just a few weeks hoping to quickly settle a claim.
 But accept that offer and you’ll be out of luck if long-term injuries and complications set in.
 When accepting the check, you’ll have to sign a release agreeing that the payment is a “full and final settlement.”
-Sign it, and you’ll never again be allowed for more compensation.
+Sign it, and you’ll never again be allowed to ask for more compensation.

 Compensation & Settlements for Accident Victims